CallMeTyy/PythonSpamFilter/README.md

 To run an evaluation for example run: `python3 evaluate.py --folder ./evaluate --checkpoint ./data.model`

+### Usage - Regular Expressions

+When training the system, you will have to enter the regular expressions for the files you have as data.
+If you are training for ham-spam and are using the corpus (University assignment), you can use `^[0-9]' for ham and `^s` for spam.

+These expressions are indicators for the program to recognize file names.
+If other file name structures are used, please create a suitable regular expression before usage.
+In general, the easiest way to recognize a filename is by using the starts with symbol `^`

 ### Extra Flags
 - For both scrips the argument `--debug True` can be added to generate more extensive print lines.
 This does decrease performance by a lot.
 - To speed up the input of training hidden flags `--cs` and `--rs` were added.
 Both must be used to bypass the custom input.